-A Bella Coola 3G motorcycle journey – grandfather, father, son, three bikes and three perspectives on one rainy destination in the isolated heart of the West Coast.
+A Bella Coola three generation motorcycle journey – grandfather, father, son, three bikes and three perspectives on one rainy destination in the isolated heart of the West Coast.

 Bella Coola 3-G

 By Roman, Paul and George Stastny

 My son George came up with the idea for a three-generations motorcycle trip to Bella Coola, which is both a village and a valley in British Columbia’s Coast Mountain range, 1,000 kilometres north of Vancouver.
 In the planning, it was a much bigger group.
 My dad expected at least one of his friends would come along, while George had a small posse in mind—including somebody named L.A.
 Nathan from, of all places, Los Angeles.